DrPayne25/Reading-Notes/201/class-02.md

 ---

 ## **Text**
-Structural Markup: Elements that you use to describe both heading and paragraphs Semantic Markup: provides extra info such as where emphasis is placed in a sentence HTML has six levels of headings h1 - h6
+Structural Markup: Elements that you use to describe both heading and paragraphs
+Semantic Markup: provides extra info such as where emphasis is placed in a sentence
+HTML has six levels of headings h1 - h6
 <p\> is used to create a paragraph
 <b\> is used to bold
 <i\> is used to italic
 <sup\> element is used to contain characters
 <sub\> is used to contain characters that should be subscript
 white space is used to make code easier to read
 <br /\> used to make a manual line break
-<hr /\> used to create a break between themes
+<hr\> used to create a break between themes
 <strong\> indicates that its content has strong importance
 <em\> indicates emphasis that subtly changes the meaning
 <blockquote\> element is used for longer quotes
 <q\> is used for shorter quotes
 <abbr\> is used for abbreviation or an acronym
 <cite\> can be used to indicate where the citation is from
 <dfn\> is used to indicate the defining instance of a new term
 <address\> element has a quite specific use to contain
 <ins\> used to show content that has been inserted
 <del\> used to show text that has been deleted
 <s\> will usually do a strike through

 ## **Key Takeaways**
 - HTML elements are used to describe the structure of the page (e.g. headings, subheadings, paragraphs).